Veams/generator-veams/README.md

 Others will follow.

 ## Developer Documentation
-Generator-Prototype provides a way to document your assemble modules via markdown and a separate docs folder.
+PG provides a way to document your assemble modules via markdown and a separate docs folder.
 Just use the custom installation route and check:
 * _Create Developer Documentation_